 var responseString = response;

-The calling code can query the response body and the HTTP status code to confirm the delete operation was successful.
+The calling code can query the response body and the HTTP status code to confirm that the delete operation was successful.

 PATCH (Update existing item)

 As with the DELETE request, the object being updated has its identifier included in the query string.
 The updated object is serialized as JSON in the request body.
 The server uses these pieces of information (plus the content type) to parse the request and perform the correct operation.